Interested in addressing systemic barriers within practices of policing?

 The Nîsohkamâkewin Council seeks to address the inequities and barriers in policing that Indigenous Peoples face.
 The Edmonton Police Service is committed to work with Indigenous community members to implement various policing focused recommendations compiled from a review of the following reports:

-- National Inquiry into Missing and Murdered Indigenous Women and Girls (MMIWG)
+- National Inquiry into Missing and Murdered Indigenous Women and Girls (MMIWG), and the

-The Edmonton Police Service is seeking Indigenous-identifying individuals for the new Nîsohkamâkewin Council who have experience with Indigenous human rights, lived experience, traditional knowledge, and anti-racism work.
+The Edmonton Police Service is seeking Indigenous identifying individuals for the Nîsohkamâkewin Council who have experience with Indigenous human rights, lived experience, traditional knowledge, and anti-racism work.

-Please send a letter of interest expressing your interest to sit on the Nîsohkamâkewin Council with your lived experiences and perspectives that will complement and strengthen the council, and your desire to implement systemic change to policing.
+.
+The letter of interest should express your interest to sit on the Nîsohkamâkewin Council; your lived experiences and perspectives that will complement and strengthen the council; your desire to implement systemic change to policing.